lafkpages/mc-mcp/README.md

 ## Dev setup

 This mod targets Minecraft version 1.21.8.
 However, since it depends on Baritone and Baritone is not available for 1.21.8 yet, it must be downloaded from [this PR](https://github.com/cabaletta/baritone/pull/4820).
+Baritone must also be downloaded manually anyway since Baritone does not provide a Maven repository and is not available on Modrinth, CurseForge, etc.

 1. Download the 1.21.8 version of Baritone from [here](https://nightly.link/cabaletta/baritone/actions/runs/16396403911/Artifacts.zip) (this is from the PR mentioned above).
 2. Extract the `Artifacts.zip`.